smxi/rbxi/trunk/rbxi-data/readme-rbxi.txt

 DATA_10_PATH=''

 If you are creating more than the default / and /home backups, use this.
-This must correspond to the DATA_1_PATH item above.
+This must correspond to the DATA_XX_DIR item above.
 Set to path of item you want backed up separately.

 Note: normally, you will exclude this in either /home or / depending on where the